 - Acquire research and critical thinking skills that are transferable to a range of social, policy and community contexts

 Students who major in Urban Studies may go on to pursue careers in the private and corporate sector, civil service, not-for-profit sector, and education sector.
-Urban Studies is well suited to those with interests in consulting and marketing, public policy, social work, international and community development, planning and architecture, heritage and tourism, real estate and infrastructure management.
+Urban Studies is well suited to those with interests in public policy, social work, international and community development, planning and architecture, heritage and tourism, consulting and marketing, real estate and infrastructure management.

 Structure of the Major

 The Urban Studies major is comprised of nine 5MC modules (45 MC) and a capstone, equivalent to 10 modular credits (MC).
 To major in Urban Studies, a student must complete:

 - YSS2220 Adelaide to Zhuhai: Cities in a Comparative Perspective (ordinarily taken in Year 1 or 2)

 - YSS3222 Urban Theory (ordinarily taken in Year 2 or Year 3, and preferably before Year 4)